decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 3. e_s_for_hash = serialize((SK, domain, msg_1, ..., msg_L))
 4. if e_s_for_hash is INVALID, return INVALID
 5. (e, s) = hash_to_scalar(e_s_for_hash, 2)
+6. if e or s is INVALID, return INVALID
 6. B = P1 + Q_1 * s + Q_2 * domain + H_1 * msg_1 + ... + H_L * msg_L
 7. A = B * (1 / (SK + e))
 8. return signature_to_octets(A, e, s)